Terms of Engagement

 Data Protection Act – this requires us to advise you that we hold your details on our date and that we may use this from time to time to send you information which we think will be of interest.

 Money Laundering Regulations – under these regulations we may need to ask you to provide detail of your identity address and it is a condition of accepting the instructions that you will do so.
-Since the implementation of these rules, we have had opportunity to report certain matters to the relevant authorities.
-If we do so in your case and you have acted in good faith, we will not be liable to you for any loss you suffer as a result of that.

-Since the implementation of these rules, we have an obligation to report certain matters to the relevant authorities.
-If we do so in your case and you have acted in good faith, we will not be liable to you for any loss you suffer as a result of that.
+Since the implementation of these rules we have an obligation to report certain matters to the relevant authorities.
+If we do so in your case and you have acted in good faith we will not be liable to you for any loss you suffer as a result of that.

 We do not offer or hold ourselves out as offering investment business advice.
-If you require such advice, we will put you in contact with an independent financial advisor.
+If you require such advice we will put you in contact with an independent financial advisor.

 Unless the right of enforcement is expressly granted it is not intended that a third party should have the right to enforce the right of this provision of this agreement under the Contracts (Rights of Third Parties) Act of 1999.